O1ahmad/ansible-role-geth/README.md

 _The following variables can be customized to manage the location of the `geth` service definition and execution profile/policy:_

 `manage_service: <true | false>` (**default**: `true`)
-- whether to  manage `geth` service execution utilizing either the systemd or launchd service management tools.
+- whether to  manage `geth` service execution using either the systemd or launchd service management tools.

 `systemd_dir: </path/to/systemd/service/dir>` (**default**: see `/etc/systemd/system`)
 - path on target host where the `geth` **systemd** service file should be copied. **note:** while not advised and unlikely that you'll need or want to modify this location, support for variable definition is supplied to allow for flexible and user-defined organization of service definitions. __ONLY__ relevant on supported Linux platforms.